52-Week Low Quality: 24-Year Germany Backtest (XETRA)

 Annual financials, quarterly rebalance.
 The Piotroski F-score uses annual filing data.
 A company that qualifies in January on the prior year's financials can be held for a full quarter even if the current-year trend has reversed.
 The 45-day lag prevents look-ahead bias but means the fundamentals data is inherently backward-looking.

-Win rate of 42.11%.
-The strategy beats SPY in fewer than half the quarters.
-Investors following this approach need the patience to accept sustained periods of underperformance against the US benchmark, particularly in years dominated by US growth stocks.
+Win rate of 45.26%.
+The strategy beats the DAX in fewer than half the quarters.
+Investors following this approach need the patience to accept sustained periods of underperformance, particularly in years dominated by large-cap DAX names.
 The return profile rewards holding through those periods.

-Data: Ceta Research (FMP financial data warehouse), 2002–2025.
+Data: Ceta Research (FMP financial data warehouse), 2002-2025.
 Universe: XETRA.
 Returns in EUR.
-Benchmark: SPY (USD).
+Benchmark: DAX.
 Full methodology: METHODOLOGY.md.
 Backtest code: backtests/52-week-low/.
-Past performance doesn't guarantee future results.
+Past performance does not guarantee future results.
+This is educational content, not investment advice.